 Laura is the COO and Managing Partner of ARCx | The Talent Design Studio where she helps organizations redesign processes that reduce friction, minimize unconscious bias, and improve diverse representation at all levels of the corporate pipeline.
 She is also a writer and speaker on the unique opportunities and stumbling blocks for women leaders.
 She has appeared in the Washington Post, Chicago Sun Tribune, and Toronto Star.
 As a sought-after keynote speaker and featured guest on many podcasts and radio programs, Laura’s goal is to improve opportunity and fairness in the workforce to increase employee satisfaction and belonging across all demographic groups.
 Throughout her career, she has led many high-impact, process improvement teams including a cross-cultural, region-wide team in the Asia-Pacific region.
-She is a graduate with honors from GE’s competitive Financial Management Program and holds a BA from the University of Wisconsin Madison in Business Marketing.
+She is a graduate with honors from GE’s competitive Financial Management Program and is a graduate of the University of Wisconsin Madison.
 She lives in Berkeley, California, and is Co-Chair of Notes & Words, a benefit concert for UCSF Benioff Children’s Hospital Oakland.

 My Mission